 Estate planning involves the legal distribution of personal assets and property in accordance with the wishes of whomever owns these items.
 This person is known as the testator.
 How the wishes of a testator will be carried out should he/she pass away or in some way become incapacitated through illness or injury is done through estate planning.
 It also includes establishing a power of attorney and the handling of other important legal documents involving how property will be controlled or distributed.

 Estate planning is a very important legal aspect since it helps prevent courts from having to distribute personal items themselves, which could result in issues for the deceased’s family and friends.
 One of the most important subtopics of estate planning is the formation and execution of wills.

-Wills list beneficiaries and how the distribution of a person’s estate will be handled.
 When preparing a will, an extreme amount of care must be taken to ensure that they follow the laws of the State of Texas in order to be considered legal.
 If a person passes away without having drafted one of these documents, then a probate court will do so instead.